arashalaei/js-screenshot_node-version/README.md

-## This app shows how to take a screenshot with JavaScript
+## This program shows how to take a screenshot with JavaScript

 In the project directory, first run: